Woman chained, tortured by husband rescued by DCW | Headlines

 Woman chained, tortured by husband rescued by DCW

-A 32-year-old woman, who was bound in chains, tortured and held captive by her husband, was rescued by the Delhi Commission for Women (DCW) from East Delhi's Trilokpuri, officials said on Tuesday.
-The police said they are in the process of filing an FIR in the case.
+A 32-year-old woman, who was bound in chains, tortured and held captive by her husband, was rescued on Tuesday by the Delhi Commission for Women (DCW) from East Delhi's Trilokpuri area, officials said.
+The husband, aged 35, has been arrested, police said.

 ALSO READ